-Under the Company's 2019 Equity Incentive Plan, or the 2019 Plan, and the Company's Stock Option Plan, or the 2011 Plan, unless otherwise decided by the Board of Directors, options vest and are exercisable as follows: 25% vest and are exercisable on the one year anniversary of the grant date and one thirty-sixth (1/36th) of the remaining options vest and are exercisable each month thereafter, such that options are vested in full on four-year anniversary of the grant date.
+Under the Company's 2019 Equity Incentive Plan, or the "2019 Plan", and the Company's Stock Option Plan, or the "2011 Plan", unless otherwise decided by the Board of Directors, options vest and are exercisable as follows: 25% vest and are exercisable on the one year anniversary of the grant date and one thirty-sixth (1/36th) of the remaining options vest and are exercisable each month thereafter, such that options are vested in full on four-year anniversary of the grant date.

 On January 1, 2024, the number of the Company's common shares reserved for issuance under the 2019 Plan automatically increased by 1,339,324 common shares.
 In addition, 125,323 options have been forfeited under the 2011 Plan since the adoption of the 2019 Plan and have become available for issuance under the 2019 Plan.
 Further, since the adoption of the plan, 561,000 of previously issued options were cancelled and were made available for future grants.
-As of March 31, 2024, there were 9,522,270 common shares available for issuance under the 2019 Plan, of which 3,399,059 common shares were available for future grants.
+As of September 30, 2024, there were 9,522,270 common shares available for issuance under the 2019 Plan, of which 1,015,575 common shares were available for future grants.

-On November 10, 2021, the Company established a 2021 Inducement Plan, or the Inducement Plan, through the granting of awards.
-This 2021 Inducement Plan is intended to help the Company provide an inducement material for certain individuals to enter into employment with the Company, incentives for such persons to exert maximum efforts for the success of the Company and provide a means by which employees may benefit from increases in value of the common shares.
-As of March 31, 2024, there were 1,000,000 shares available for issuance under the 2021 Inducement Plan, of which 473,250 shares were available for future grants.
+On November 10, 2021, the Company established a 2021 Inducement Plan, or the "Inducement Plan", through the granting of awards.
+This 2021 Inducement Plan is intended to help the Company provide an inducement for certain individuals to enter employment with the Company, incentives for such persons to exert maximum efforts for the success of the Company and a means by which employees may benefit from increases in value of the common shares.
+As of September 30, 2024, there were 1,000,000 shares available for issuance under the 2021 Inducement Plan, of which 504,000 shares were available for future grants.

-Milestone Pharmaceuticals Inc. Notes to Condensed Consolidated Financial Statements For the Three Months Ended March 31, 2024 and 2023 (Unaudited) (in thousands of US dollars, except where noted and for share and per share data)
+Milestone Pharmaceuticals Inc. Notes to Condensed Consolidated Financial Statements For the Three and Nine Months Ended September 30, 2024 and 2023 (Unaudited) (in thousands of US dollars, except where noted and for share and per share data)

-The total outstanding and exercisable options from the 2011 Plan, 2019 Plan and Inducement Plan as of March 31 were as follows:
+The total outstanding and exercisable standard options from the 2011 Plan, 2019 Plan and Inducement Plan as of and for the nine-month period ending September 30 were as follows (excluding performance stock options and performance share units):